e-picas/drumgizmo-kits-generator/README.md

 ```cli
 python create_drumgizmo_kit.py -s /path/to/sources -t /path/to/target [...] -v
 ```

+>   **NOTE** - If the error persists, you may [open an issue](https://github.com/e-picas/drumgizmo-kits-generator/issues/new/choose) in the repository with all your details.

 Finally, if you want to be prepared to re-generate it often (if you update your samples for instance), you can save your options in a configuration file `drumgizmo-kit.ini` in your sources directory.
 Doing so, you can re-generate it updating your version number with: